emmajane/tito/source/_pages/presentation_checklist.md

 ## 2 Weeks

-- Start practicing your talk outloud.
+- Start practicing your talk out loud.
 - Fix the slides to match your story, adding imagery where relevant.
 - Decrease the amount of text on each slide to just the key point you want to make for that idea.
 - Test your colours against common colour blindness problems; and for contrast.
 Various tools are available for different platforms.
 A quick Web search should help you to find something relevant, if not ask your friends.
 Statistic suggest you'll have at least one colour-blind friend who can help you with this.